-Marketing materials assert that female mosquitoes are attracted to the containers, and then into the holes, by the carbon dioxide produced by fermentation of sugar by yeast as well as by the reaction between sodium bicarbonate and citric acid.
+Tougher Than Tom asserts that female mosquitoes are attracted to the containers, and then into the holes, by the carbon dioxide produced by fermentation of sugar by yeast as well as by the reaction between sodium bicarbonate and citric acid.
 Then they drown, speeded by the active ingredient sodium lauryl sulfate, a surfactant.
 The company says the four-trap kit will make a 1-acre yard “mosquito-free” for 30 days.

-Test results: no mosquitoes were trapped
+Test results: zero mosquitoes were trapped

-Test results: flies deposited eggs
+Test results: flies deposited thousands of eggs

-Why don’t they work?
+Why don’t they attract or kill mosquitoes?

 Sale-price fraud

 The following states likely allow the Mosquito TNT to be sold: Alabama, Alaska, Arizona, Arkansas, Colorado, Delaware, Florida, Georgia (NA), Hawaii (NA), Idaho, Illinois (NA), Iowa, Kansas, Kentucky, Louisiana, Maryland, Massachusetts (NA), Michigan, Minnesota (NA), Mississippi, Missouri (NA), Nebraska (NA), Nevada, New Hampshire, New York (NA), North Carolina, North Dakota, Ohio, Oregon, South Carolina, South Dakota, Tennessee, Texas (NA), Vermont, Virginia, Wisconsin, Wyoming, D.C., and Puerto Rico.
 States with “NA” (not applicable) do not require registration of Minimum Risk (25b) pesticides as long as they conform to EPA requirements (e.g., can’t make health claims, can’t make false statements, can’t make misleading statements).
-Such states merely require the company to assert its product is in compliance (i.e., nobody confirms that requirements are met).
+Such states merely require the company to assert that its product is in compliance (i.e., nobody confirms that requirements are met).

 How to get a refund